DOC [Doctoral Fellowship Program of the Austrian Academy of Sciences]

 By the submission deadline in September 2025, 454 formally valid applications had been received.
 In February 2026, all applicants were informed whether their application had been included in the shortlist for international review.
 The decision on the awarding of the fellowships will be made in June/July 2026.
 The fellowships can be started on September 1, 2026 at the earliest.

-The Institut für die Wissenschaften vom Menschen (IWM) in Vienna offers DOC Fellows undertaking research projects in the fields of the humanities, the social sciences and cultural studies the opportunity of a six-month research stay at the institute.
-These Visiting Fellowships include a workspace at the IWM with IT facilities and involvement in the international scientific community.
+The Institut für die Wissenschaften vom Menschen (IWM) in Vienna offers DOC Fellows undertaking research projects in the fields of the humanities, the social sciences and cultural studies the opportunity of a six-month research stay.
+The Visiting Fellows have a fully equipped workplace in an office at the IWM at their disposal for this time, and there is also the free offer of a daily lunch with the Fellows in the house.

-Applicants interested in these opportunities should mention this in the cover letter accompanying their application.
-If a fellowship is awarded, the OeAW will forward the application documents to the IWM .
+Applicants interested in this offer should indicate this in the accompanying letter to their application.
+In the event of a fellowship being awarded, the OeAW will forward the application documents to the IWM.
 The final selection of the candidates will then be made by the responsible authorities at the IWM.

 Each year (from 1 October on one year to 30 June of the following year) the IFK Internationales Forschungszentrum Kulturwissenschaften in Vienna and the University of the Arts Linz in Vienna, give a maximum of 2 OeAW DOC Fellows the opportunity to participate in its research programme as Junior Fellows.
 With this Fellowship, a workplace in an office with other Junior Fellows at the ifk is connected with IT and Internet access.